New county insurance plan to go into effect, local agency said it did not receive fair consideration

 However, Helton said his agency submitted two comparable quotes prior to the vote that were never fairly considered.

-According to both Dame and Helton, Dame emailed Helton Insurance after the committee meeting asking for a comparable rate to the Anthem plan that the committee would be recommending to the fiscal court on March 24 with a $340,629 annual premium.
+According to both Dame and Helton, Dame emailed Helton Insurance after the committee meeting asking for a comparable rate to the Anthem plan that the committee would be recommending to Fiscal Court on March 24 with a $340,629 annual premium.
 Helton said his team delivered two plans, both from Advisory Health offering coverage from the Cigna Insurance network.

-Helton said, however, that neither plans were passed along to the committee or magistrates to review before the March 24 vote.
+Helton said, however, that neither of the plans were passed along to the committee or magistrates to review before the March 24 vote.

 Dame said he did not present the quotes because they were submitted after the committee had already reviewed presentations and came to a decision on which plan it would recommend.